-It is with Bearcat fervor that I welcome you and invite you to explore Northwest and all it has to offer.
+It is with Bearcat pride that I welcome you and invite you to explore Northwest and all it has to offer.
 Please use this catalog to advance your knowledge about the array of academic opportunities available at Northwest.

 Across the nation, the buzzwords of access, affordability and accountability permeate nearly all conversations in higher education.
-While these terms have different meanings for different constituents, we at Northwest tend to look at these from a dual perspective: Our responsibility as an institution and your responsibility as a Bearcat.
+While these terms have different meanings for different stakeholders, we at Northwest tend to look at these from a dual perspective: Our responsibility as an institution and your responsibility as a Bearcat.

 Accountability: Northwest is accountable to you, taxpayers and a range of others, and our institution is managed in a transparent environment.
 We expect you, too, to be accountable for your experience at Northwest.
 Actively engage with your professors both in and out of the classroom.
 Take advantage of services and academic support resources.
 Develop relationships with fellow students that will contribute positively to your ongoing success.